Vehicle Care Guide

 Considerations for Long-Term Performance

-When installed and maintained correctly, PPF preserves the original paint beneath it—often keeping it in near-original condition.
+When properly installed and maintained, PPF can preserve paint in near-original condition.

 Vinyl Wraps (Appearance vs Protection)